softwareCobbler/luceedebug/readme.md

 ##### Run the Extension

 - Go to the "run and debug" menu (looks like a bug with a play button)
-- Add a CFML debug configuration (Run > Open Configurations).
-(See the configuration example, below.)
+- Add a CFML debug configuration (if you haven't already--it only needs to be done once): Run > Open Configurations.
+(See the [configuration example, below](#vs-code-extension-configuration).)
+- Prime the Java agent by warming up your application.
+(E.g., request its home page.)
+Note: This step may eventually be obsoleted by #13.
 - Attach to the CF server
   - With a CFML file open, click the "Run and Debug" icon in the left menu.
   - In the select list labeled "Run and Debug," choose the name of the configuration you used in the `name` key of the debug configuration.
 (In the [configuration example, below](#vs-code-extension-configuration), it would be `Project A`.)